WolfSoko/wol-sok-mono/libs/public/nx-aws-cdk-v2/README.md

-  --directory                A directory where the project is placed --skipFormat               Skip formatting files --unitTestRunner           Adds the specified unit test runner (default: jest) --linter                   The tool to use for running lint checks. (default: eslint) --setParserOptionsProject  Whether or not to configure the ESLint "parserOptions.project" option.
+  --directory                A directory where the project is placed --skipFormat               Skip formatting files --unitTestRunner           Adds the specified unit test runner (default: jest) --setParserOptionsProject  Whether or not to configure the ESLint "parserOptions.project" option.
 We do not do this by default for lint performance reasons.
   --dryRun                   Runs through and reports activity without writing to disk.
   --skip-nx-cache            Skip the use of Nx cache.